Bruce and Gail Cushing knew they had a diverse property before they started connecting with forestry professionals.

 “Last year we came upon a small oven bird and nest.
 So tiny and on the ground in among little sticks and twigs.
 Small debris is as important as big debris.
 Leaving things behind just gives me so much more to look at, not just vertical growth.”

-If you’re interested in learning about how you can create quality habitat for birds and other wildlife on your land, please visit the Woods, Wildlife, and Warblers website to connect with a forest habitat expert.
+If you’re interested in learning about how you can create quality habitat for birds and other wildlife on your land, please visit the Woods, Wildlife, and Warblers website to sign up for landowner tips.